Of All the Flower Metaphors, I Most Relate To…

 I learned from experience that not all women enjoy receiving flowers.
 I can still envision the day I brought my Ultimate Concierge’s mother a bouquet.
 She told me never to bring her flowers again because she did not like them.

 By the way, darling, I loved her.
 So for those of you who do not like flowers, you can associate positivity and blooming power with other things in your life.

 I always have a botanical garden of flowers and plants in their natural habitat in our homes because flowers are beautiful, uplifting, and harmonious with my vision of life: to bloom as a woman at all stages.

 Our dining room includes plants in every possible place.

 My apartment in the sky limits me to some degree.
-I have always had orchids in every room of our apartment.
+I have always had orchids (did you know you can buy live orchids online, now!) in every room of our apartment.
 However this year, unfortunately, the crop was not great.
 I feel a void without them.

 We have two huge palm trees in the dining room and a green area carpet with flowers on the dining room floor.
 We placed tall plants in huge Chinese fishbowls in the living room and usually have fresh flowers in our bedroom and guest room.
 Our bed linens contain bouquets of flower and the bathroom wallpaper similarly contains floral accents.